-Many issues at work are best sorted out with an honest conversation.
+Many issues at work are best sorted out with an honest and respectful conversation.
 Whether it’s bringing up concerns about something or making a request, talking with your employer is quicker and less daunting than taking more formal steps.
 Still, the thought of approaching your boss can be stressful.
 We offer tips to help you talk with your employer.

 You don’t have to talk with your employer before taking more formal steps

 Sometimes informal steps don’t fit the situation.
 You might prefer writing a letter or making a formal complaint, rather than talking with your employer.
 That’s up to you.
 You can start with whatever step best fits your situation.

 You don’t have to approach your employer alone

 It can be helpful to first talk the issue out with friends, colleagues or your union representative (if you’re in a union).
 They might be able to tell you how a similar issue was handled.
 You may want their support if you later decide to take a more formal step, such as writing a letter or making a complaint.